API Version: 6.5

 });

-/* For each new room we need to store the provided Class object
+is cloned and then updated to have a unique ID./* For each new room we need to store the provided Class object

 * and create display elements